 If possible, consider paying your bills every two weeks instead of once a month.
 Doing this reduces your credit utilization and ultimately improves the checking credit score.

-Credit cards, student loans, mortgages and car loans account for 10% of your credit score. if you add another element to the mix, you will improve your credit score, given you make the payments on time.
+Credit cards, student loans, mortgages, and car loans account for 10% of your credit score. if you add another element to the mix, you will improve your credit score, give you make the payments on time.

 If you have several credit cards and one is close to the credit limit, consider paying it off first in order to reduce your credit utilization rate.

 Even though applying for new credit boosts your total credit limit, it might end up hurting your credit score if you apply for multiple accounts in a short period.
-If you need more credit then try same day loans – Loanza is a trust operator.
+If you need more credit then try same-day loans – Loanza is a trusted operator.